SEDoug/web_template/README.md

 <hr>

 ## What I learned
 <li>Web stack coding with HTML5.
-New features I like about HTML5 is the ability to use vector icons and bootstrap | CSS | JavaScript.</li>
+New features I like about HTML5 is the ability to use vector icons and bootstrap.</li>
 <li>How to use a vector icon set and toolkit from Font Awesome.</li>
 <li>New features I like about CSS3 is the ability to use...</li>
 <li>New features I like about JavaScript is the ability to use....</li><br>